wetryingtodorock/getblock-docs/cn/getblock-explorer/api-methods/account_list_by-tx-count.md

 ---
+metaTitle: Method (account_list_by-tx-count)
 title: account_list_by-tx-count \[POST\]
-description: Show an ordered list of accounts, sorted by total transactions count
+description: Discover how to retrieve a list of accounts based on transaction count using the GetBlock Explorer API.
+Harness the power of blockchain data for your applications.
 ---

 ### Example